daviddavo/daos-verano/proposals/README.md

 ### Aragon

 Aragon has information on DAO Analyzer.
+Updates July 20, 2023.

 Aragon proposals are (confusingly) called "votes".
 We work with the `votes.csv` file.